svelteinc/festus-community-controlled-digital-infrastructure/docs/community_engagement/festus_desoto_corridor_growth_with_guardrails_onepager_v1.md

-# Festus + De Soto Corridor – Growth with Guardrails (One-Page Handout, Draft v1)
+# Festus Area Corridor – Growth with Guardrails (One-Page Handout, Draft v1)

 > Plain-language summary for residents and civic volunteers.
 Not an adopted plan, ordinance, or legal advice.

-## 1. What is the Festus + De Soto corridor?
+## 1. What is the Festus area corridor?

 - A string of small cities and towns along **I‑55** and **US‑67/MO‑21**:
   - Herculaneum, Pevely, Festus, Crystal City, **Hematite-area communities**, Olympian Village and De Soto.